ai4os/ai4-docs/source/howtos/develop/dashboard.rst

     :class: info

     * For **Step 1**, to use the Module's template webpage, you need at least :doc:`basic authentication </reference/user-access-levels>`.
-    * For **Step 2**, if you plan to use the AI4OS Development environment, you need :doc:`full authentication </reference/user-access-levels>` to be able to access the Dashboard.
+    * For **Step 2**, if you plan to use the Development Environment, you need :doc:`full authentication </reference/user-access-levels>` to be able to access the Dashboard.
       Otherwise you can develop locally.
     * For **Step 4** we recommend having `docker <https://docs.docker.com/install/#supported-platforms>`__ installed (though it's not strictly mandatory).

-This tutorial explains how to develop a AI4OS module from scratch.
+This tutorial explains how to develop an AI module from scratch.

 If you are new to Machine Learning, you might want to check some :doc:`useful Machine Learning resources </others/useful-ml-resources>` we compiled to help you getting started.

 1. Setting the framework
 ------------------------

-This first step relies on the :doc:`the AI4OS Modules Template </reference/cookiecutter-template>` for creating a template for your new module:
+This first step relies on the :doc:`the AI Modules Template </reference/cookiecutter-template>` for creating a template for your new module:

 * Access and authenticate in the `Template creation webpage <https://templates.cloud.ai4eosc.eu/>`__.
 * Then select the ``minimal`` branch of the template and answer the questions.